-Construction plans for the new Tufts Library include obtaining the U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) certification.
-MPLCP projects that achieve LEED certification are eligible to receive additional grant funds through the state's Green Library Incentives Program to offset the cost of incorporating environmentally friendly and energy efficient materials in their public library design.
-LEED-certified libraries receive incentives totaling 2 to 3.5 percent of their community's total construction grant award.
+Building plans for the New Tufts Library include obtaining the U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) certification.
+MPLCP projects that achieve LEED certification are eligible for additional grant funds through the Green Library Incentives Program.
+LEED-certified libraries can receive incentives totaling 2% to 3.5% of their total MPLCP award.

-- Public Forum Presentation with Audio - New Tufts Library Design Schemes (Tappé, Mar 2018)
+- Presentation/Video: New Tufts Library Design Schemes - Public Forum (Tappé, Mar 2018)

 - Video: Designer Interview - Tappé Architects (WETC, Mar 2018)

 - Designer Response Proposal - Tappé Architects (Tappé, Feb 2018)

 - Presentation: Pre-Proposal Designer Information Session (Weymouth Libraries, Feb 2018)